 Among the most concerning are a class of chemicals called pyrethroids.
 These compounds caused most of the serious reactions, the CPI noted.

 Are Flea Collars Dangerous to Humans?

 Anyway, back to our efforts to control fleas and ticks naturally.
 As I already mentioned, we use geranium essential oil instead of chemicals.
-There are also some excellent natural flea and tick control products available.
-There are natural plant-based flea and tick shampoos, as well as and house sprays.
+There are also some excellent natural flea and tick control products available, including Vet’s Best Flea & Tick House Spray.

 Are Lawn Chemicals Bad for Dogs?